2021/22 Full-time Postgraduate course

 Year one specifically concentrates on the basic medical sciences that support the teaching and application of clinical medicine.
 In conjunction with this, a significant of time is spent on communication and clinical examination skills as these form the basis of the skills that the PA will use throughout their clinical working lives.
-In addition to this, the PA student will spend 1 day per week in clinical attachment (General Practice) to rehearse and fine tune their skills.
+In addition to this, the PA student will spend 1 day per week in clinical attachment at designated times to rehearse and fine tune their skills.

 Year 2 begins in early January with the clinical placements in the Health and Social Care Trusts and primary care.
 The core areas of placement are Acute & General Medicine, General Practice, Emergency Medicine, Mental Health, General Surgery, Paediatrics, Obstetrics & Gynaecology, Care of the Elderly and Elective Placement.
-Placements are pass/fail and there are formative and summative assessments throughout the year with end of year summative written and OSCEs.
+Placements are pass/fail and there are formative and summative assessments throughout the year with end of year summative written and objective structured clinical assessments (OSCEs).

-This is a full-time 2-year intensive programme running over 90 weeks from January to December in both year one and year two of the programme.
+This is a full-time 2-year intensive MSc programme running over 90 weeks from January to December in both year one and year two of the programme.
 Students are expected to attend 100% of the time to all sessions both in University and when on clinical attachment.
-If a student's attendance is unsatisfactory and given that students are training to become future healthcare professionals they will be brought before a student progress board and possibly a fitness to practice panel.

-Applicants who meet the entry requirements will be invited for interview on the Coleraine campus in August 2020.
-Given the current COVID-19 restrictions and need for social distancing if the campus remains closed the course will interview candidates by Skype/ video conference.
+Applicants who meet the entry requirements will be invited for interview on campus in August 2021.
+Given the current COVID-19 restrictions and need for social distancing if the campus remains closed the course will interview candidates remotely using Microsoft Teams or Skype.

-The selection process will include a face to face interview, situational judgement testing, basic numeracy, small group discussion and a short written assignment.
+The selection process will normally include a face to face interview, situational judgement test, basic numeracy, small group discussion and a short written assignment.

 The programme uses a variety of teaching methods to deliver the curriculum.
 Students will learn through classroom, problem, peer assisted and practice based learning.
 Students will also be expected to be independent and self-directed in their studies using all of the opportunities available to practice and revise.
 Students are required to participate in sessions particularly clinical exam skills and must be motivated to engage.